As a Cognitive Psychologist with a Learning Sciences background, the goal of my

 course management system, classroom observations) to obtain a more complete picture of how these constructs function.
 Across the different studies,

 there tends to be a disconnect between metacognitive Likert-scale questionnaires and other metacognitive measures (e.g., metacognitive judgements, open-ended questions)

-(Zepeda et al., 2015; Zepeda & Nokes-Malach, 2017; Zepeda & Nokes-Malach, submitted).
+(Zepeda et al., 2015; Zepeda & Nokes-Malach, 2017; Zepeda & Nokes-Malach, revise and resubmit).
 In related work, we found a disconnect between self-explanation and analogical

 comparison self-reports and verbal protocols (Zepeda, & Nokes-Malach, 2015).
 In a different investigation that examined the effect of self-explanation and analogical

 manipulations, we also found a disconnect between self-report measures and condition assignment (Richey, Zepeda, & Nokes-Malach, 2015).
 These findings raise questions

 about the validity of some self-report measures and highlight the need to have multiple converging measures to understand a phenomenon.